PDBeurope/ccdutils/README.md

   * [RDKit](http://www.rdkit.org/) for chemistry
   * either the [PDBeCIF](https://github.com/glenveegee/PDBeCIF.git)
   or the CifFile CIF parser used in wwPDB OneDep.
-* Please note that the project is under active development and not yet ready for wider use!
+* Please note that the project is under active development includes some rough preliminary scripts and is and not yet ready for wider use!